Ready, Steady, Go, Hello programme

 - when am I moving to adult services?

-- what is different about the adult service?
+- what makes the adult service different?

 - can I meet the adult staff before I leave children’s services?

 - would it be possible to visit the adult service?

 - are there any young people I can talk to about moving to adult services?

 - what do I need to know before I move to the adult service?

 - when can I start getting more involved in my health care?

 - how will my condition affect my future, such as my education and employment prospects?